aws-samples/shopfloor-connectivity/docs/targets/aws-iot-core.md

 <tr class="odd">
 <td>BatchSize</td>
-<td>Payload size in KB of messages to batch before sending data as a batch to topic.</td>
+<td>Payload size in KB of messages to batch before sending data as a batch to a topic.</td>
 <td>Int</td>
 <td>Batching is enabled by setting a value for one or more of BatchSize, BatchCount and BatchInterval.
 Whenever the number of messages, total message size or an interval is reached the buffered data is sent as an array of messages to the topic.